 5.)
 Temporary Harvesters—to Wine Mogul?

 Okay, I know what you’re thinking … From 5 star Dubai PA to Agricultural Worker in one fell swoop?!
 Listen, if you’ve ever wanted to backpack around Europe this is one way to do it.
 You can pick strawberries in Great Britain or grapes in France but fruits and vegetables need harvesting just about everywhere in Europe, (or if you prefer, Australia or New Zealand.).
 Your pecs will never be the same–all the better for carrying your backpack into the next adventure–and if you’re interested in agricultural engineering or farm management, you’ll have one foot in the door.
-Finally, summer experience working on a farm might translate into a college credit, or an entry into Viticulture (wine production), where you could move up through the wine industry, and who knows … perhaps one day own your own vineyard.
+Finally, summer experience working on a farm might translate into credit, or an entry into Viticulture (wine production), where you could move up through the wine industry, and who knows … perhaps one day own your own vineyard.
 Not for couch potatoes, only venturesome students will check out picking jobs.

 6.)
 Skilled Professional Careers Abroad